Exploring Identity Theft Statistics in the Age of Data Breaches

 How Does Identity Theft Happen?

-The biggest enablers of identity theft are companies that leak sensitive information.
-There were a total of 1,244 data breaches in 2018.
+15. The most significant enablers of identity theft are companies that leak sensitive information.
+There were a total of 1,802 data breaches in 2022.

-The precursor to a large number of identity theft cases are data breaches.
+The precursor to a large number of identity theft cases is data breaches.
 The ITRC classifies data breaches into the following categories:

 • Social Security number